-This lesson is based on the Triangle Toss activity from the Place Value Addition and Subtraction Boxes.
+This lesson is based on the Triangle Toss activity from the Place Value Addition and Subtraction share?
+Children: Just about!

 Teacher: Here's another job to help you learn to understand how to add tens and ones.
-Do you all have your addition boards, cups and beans to share?
+Do you all have your addition boards, cups and beans to beans to share